RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

 * Generate the filter interface (including using templates)
 * Handle the toggling of layers
 * Handle the toggling of bounding boxes for layers
+* Handle the changing of layer's opacity through the Settings panel
 * Changing the draw order of layers on the map

 **Relevant Sequence Diagrams**